stdarg/fuzelog/README.md

 # fuzelog

- Fuzelog is a fusion of the log.js module by TJ Hollowaychuck with the layout and formatting options from log4js.
+ fuzelog is a fusion of the log.js module by TJ Hollowaychuck with the layout and formatting options from log4js.
 Additionally, I ignored the color formatting in log4js and added my own colors and formatting.